 The singer or actor creates clear images to work with, with variations which facilitate memorizing the text, especially in a da capo aria or 'Lied' with many verses.
 The posture and general performance presentation are improved.

-These techniques also show us how we can create a role from the outside in, as well as from the inside out, and teach us how to proceed either from an inner thought or emotion, or from a specific physical state that will activate a distinct emotion within us.
-This, in turn, will aid us in finding ever more colours of expression throughout the performance..
+These techniques also show us how we can create a role from the outside in, as well as from the inside out: starting either from an inner thought or emotion, or from a specific physical state that will activate emotion within us.
+This, in turn, will aid us in exploring ever more colours of expression throughout the performance and its preparation..

-Whether in modern productions or historical ones, the study of period acting offers the singer/actor a vocabulary of techniques that promote freedom and expression on stage.
+Whether in modern productions or historical ones, the study of period acting offers the singer/actor a vocabulary of techniques that promote freedom of expression on stage.